Does my child really need an autism diagnosis?

 How long does it take before my son can start ABA therapy?

 Once your child receives an autism diagnosis, you can work towards getting him Applied Behavior Analysis.
-Upon receiving a diagnosis through Hopebridge, your paperwork will be submitted to our patient intake department and an ABA evaluation will be scheduled.
+Upon receiving a diagnosis through Hopebridge, your paperwork will be submitted to our patient intake department and we work with you to schedule evaluations for your chosen center’s available services, such as ABA, speech and occupational therapy.
 If your child already has a diagnosis from an external provider, you will first need a referral, which you can submit through your physician or our website.

 ABA evaluations are typically scheduled 1-2 weeks out, depending upon insurance verifications.
 These evaluations are approximately 2 hours in length and cover a variety of different assessments.
 After all paperwork is submitted from there, it can take up to 45 days for insurance to review and approve hours, plus make sure the proper resources are in place.